MacroUniverse/SLISCt/README.md

 ## Implementation Philosophy
 * Easy for users to understand and modify.
+* Using c++17 features.
+* If template is used, it must work for all possible instanciations.
-* Don't use template unless absolutely necessary.
+* use SFINAE macro `SLISC_IF(bool)` to limit template instanciation.
-* Use meta-programming even more carefully.
-* Implement functions for mostly used types, implement others when needed, never try to implement for all types.
+* If not using template, implement functions for mostly used types, implement others when needed, never try to implement for all types.
 * Never try to unify the format of everything unless there's nothing else to do.

 ## TODO